Case study

 Coordination

-OpenProject made electronics responsibilities, follow-ups, and validation status visible during the HY cycle.
+I used OpenProject to assign electronics work, follow up on it and track validation during the HY cycle.

 leadership